It’s true: Craftin’ is like therapy, ain’t it? Well, in this case of this fun yarn wall art, it’s more like “a-KNIT?” Get it??

-STEP 2: Add your stencil and paint it.
+STEP 2: Add your stencil to the wall art and paint it.

-I used my Silhouette Cameo (I highly recommending them–they’re awesome).
-But if you don’t have one, craft stores sell lettter stencils.
+I used my Silhouette Cameo (I highly recommend eventually investing in a cutting machine like this when you’ve got the budget to do so.
+It makes stencils so much easier).
+But if you don’t have one, craft stores sell letter stencils.
 I chose to stencil “Craftin’ is like therapy, a’KNIT?”

 STEP 3: Write the word “KNIT.”

-Might be a little hard to see against the dark stain, but i wrote the word “KNIT.”
-And then at each point of the letter, I draw little dots to show me where to drill.
+Might be a little hard to see against the dark stain, but I wrote the word “KNIT.”
+And then at each point of the letter, I draw little dots to show me where to drill into the wood.

 STEP 4: Drill at the points.

-I started on drilling at the “T” as you can see here.
-This is where the yarn will come through and spell out my letters.
+I started drilling at the “T” as you can see here.
+This is where you’ll weave the yarn into the wood to spell out the letters.

-Once all the points of the letters were drilled, this is what it looked like:
+Once all the points of the letters were drilled, this is what the yarn wall art was beginning to look like:

-*NOTE: If you know exactly where you want your holes, I recommend drilling them before staining and stenciling.
+TIP: If you know exactly where you want your holes, I recommend drilling them before staining and stenciling.
 That way you can sand it down, clean it up nicely before staining.
 I messed up and did it the opposite way.
 Oh, and at this point, you probably should apply a polyurethane sealer, which I did not.
-Stupid me!
-I ended up ruining a part of the lettering because I didn’t do it.
-EEK!
-But, at least you won’t, right?? 🙂 I’m glad my mistakes can help you.
-Thank you :).

-This is how you’re going to feed the yarn through the holes.
-It’s like the ends of a shoestring! 🙂
+This is how you’re going to weave the yarn through the wood.
+It’s just like the ends of a shoestring!

 Tape both ends of the large piece that you cut.
 Cut enough so you have plenty to weave through.

-Secure the end to back with tape so that you can start weaving it through and the yarn won’t come out.
+Secure the end of the taped yard to back with more tape so that you can start weaving it through the rest of the wood and the yarn won’t come out.

 STEP 6: Weave all the letters with different colors of yarn.

-With the second letter, in a different color, it’s now looking like something :).
+With the second letter weaved into the wood, in a different color, it’s now looking like something. 🙂

 STEP 7: Hot glue some knitting needles.